xaur/decred-news/journal-template.md

 ## Network

-This section tracks key health metrics of the fundamental infrastructure.
+This section tracks key health metrics of the Decred infrastructure.

 {